nripoli4810/kb/gitbook/README.md

 Welcome to my documentation!
 Here in lies tidbits of information that I use as reference materials.

-## See this documentation in action!

-This documentation is in the GitBook format.
-Go visit the [rendered site](https://nripoli4810.github.io/kb)!

 ## Other Interesting Links

 Interested in cooking?
 When people ask for a recipe, it's almost always a tried and true recipe from my family.
 Check it out, and feel free to add!